UPDATE: These instructions work with both legacy Edge and Chromium-based Edge.

 The Start menu search in Windows 10 is unpredictable.
-It works at times, but very often it either doesn’t open or doesn’t show search results.
-A large number Windows 10 users have been experiencing issues with the Start menu since the first day of its launch and unfortunately, the issue still persists even after the major Threshold 2 update.
+It works at times, but very often, it either doesn’t open or doesn’t show search results.
+A large number of Windows 10 users have been experiencing issues with the Start menu since the first day of its launch.
+And unfortunately, the problems still persist even after the multiple feature updates over the years.

 Start Microsoft Edge from Run command box

-Step 1: Open Run command box by simultaneously pressing Windows logo and R keys.
+Step 1: Open Run command box by simultaneously pressing the Windows logo and R keys.

 Step 2: In the field, type microsoft-edge:// or microsoft-edge: and then press Enter key.